Skip to Main Content

 ...
 See More ...
 See Less

-Corbin did not factor into the decision Thursday, allowing one run on four hits and two walks over 5.1 innings against the Tigers.
-He struck out four.
+Corbin (3-4) took the loss Saturday, allowing two runs on three hits and two walks over 5.1 innings against the Cardinals.
+He struck out three.

 ...
 See More ...
 See Less